Washington State 44, California 22

 The Golden Bears twice lost fumbles inside the Washington State 5-yard line in the opening 16 minutes – both recovered by Kalafitoni Pole – to fall behind by 14 points.
 But a safety, two field goals by Vincenzo D’Amato and Harper’s long reception helped Cal pull within six at half.

-GAME NOTEBOOK: Harper is the first Cal player to top 200 receiving yards since Geoff McArthur totaled 245 against Stanford in 2003. … Halliday’s previous high-yardage output was 494 against Arizona State in 2011. … Golden Bears DB Joel Willis was carted off on a stretcher and hospitalized after being hurt on the opening kickoff of the second half.
-The school announced Saturday night that Willis had movement in his extremities.
+GAME NOTEBOOK: Harper is the first Cal player to top 200 receiving yards since Geoff McArthur totaled 245 against Stanford in 2003. … Halliday’s previous high-yardage output was 494 against Arizona State in 2011. … Golden Bears DB Joel Willis was carted off on a stretcher with an apparent serious injury after being hurt on the opening kickoff of the second half.